GrillednRoasted/Tusk-Scanner/README.md

 # Tusk-Scanner

 Tusk scanner is a small intrusion prevention system, it scans the network for any malicious ips and unusual traffic.
-By capturing the ips from active traffic in the network and sending them to a malicous ip database, the tusk scanner will return a confidence score for the likelihood on it being malicous and will automatically block any traffic to that ip.
+By capturing the ips from active traffic in the network and sending them to a malicious ip database, the tusk scanner will return a confidence score for the likelihood on it being malicious and will automatically block any traffic to that ip.
 The user has the option to disable this feature and unblock any ips they wish.

 To make Tusk scanner function properly, make sure to set the network interface to your own, and have snort installed and configured.